nglaeser/gh-md-test/README_latex.md

 The pre-commit script (which is run before every `git commit`) is [pre-commit.sh](pre-commit.sh).
 If you clone this repo and wish to use this Git hook as well, "install" the hook by running
 ```
+chmod +x pre-commit.sh
 ln -s ../../pre-commit.sh .git/hooks/pre-commit
 ```
 in the root of this repo.
 (If you're confused about why the source file is prepended by `../../`, remember that the source file location must be given relative to the link name.)

 ### Example